Philip Sawyers

-Philip Sawyers (born 20 June 1951) is a British composer of orchestral and chamber music, including four symphonies.
+Philip Sawyers (born 20 June 1951) is a British composer of orchestral and chamber music, including six symphonies.

 Sawyers was born in London.
-He began composing as a teenager, studying at Dartington College of Arts in Devon with Colin Sauer (violin) and Helen Glatz (composition).
-His studies continued at the Guildhall School of Music where his teachers were Joan Spencer and Max Rostal (violin), and Buxton Orr, Patric Standford and Edmund Rubbra (composition).
+He began composing as a teenager, studying at Dartington College of Arts in Devon with Colin Sauer (violin) and Helen Glatz (composition), and then at the Guildhall School of Music where his teachers were Joan Spencer and Max Rostal (violin), and Buxton Orr, Patric Standford and Edmund Rubbra (composition).

-A career as an orchestral violinist, starting in 1973 with the Royal Opera House Orchestra, Covent Garden, left little room for composition.
-During this time Sawyers was also teaching, primarily as the violin coach for the Kent County Youth Orchestra, and as a visiting teacher at schools and colleges.
-This lasted until 1997, when he opted to spend a year in postgraduate study at Goldsmiths College, leading to a resumption in composition.
+From 1973 Sawyers worked as an orchestral violinist with the Royal Opera House Orchestra, Covent Garden.
+He was a violin coach for the Kent County Youth Orchestra, and a visiting teacher at schools and colleges.
+In 1997 he spent a year in postgraduate study at Goldsmiths College.
 From 2000-2013 he was an examiner for the Associated Board of the Royal Schools of Music.